 The Company cannot readily determine the interest rate implicit in the lease, therefore its incremental borrowing rate (IBR) to measure lease liability.
-The IBR is the rate of interest that the Company would have to pay to borrow over similar term, and with a similar security, the fund necessary to obtain an asset of a similar value to the right of use assets in as similar economic environments.
-The IBR therefore effects what the Company "would have to pay" which requires estimates when no observable rates are available or when they need to be adjusted to reflect the term and conditions of the lease.
+The IBR is the rate of interest that the Company would have to pay to borrow over similar terms, and with a similar security, the fund necessary to obtain an asset of a similar value to the right of use assets in similar economic environments.
+The IBR therefore affects what the Company "would have to pay" which requires estimates when no observable rates are available or when they need to be adjusted to reflect the term and conditions of the lease.
 The Company estimates the IBR using observable inputs such as market interest rates when available.

-4. New and amended standards adopted by the Company
+4. a) New and amended standards